brunopintos/brunopintos/README.md

 # Hi there 👋

-Hey!
 I live in Montevideo, Uruguay, and work at Effectus Software — a mobile & web applications development agency.

 I'm a Semi Senior Frontend Developer specialized in React and React Native projects.
 I like to participate in challenging projects and create solutions that change the world.